randynobx/randynobx/README.md

 <h3> About Me </h3>

-I am a former platform administrator and electrician turned software/data engineer who is passionate about automation and data.

-I have a diverse background in automation, technical support, SaaS administration, construction, and data science.
-My career has so far been a winding journey: I studied Computer Science at Virginia Tech, worked in technical support and SaaS platform administrator positions, 7 years full time as an electrician, and now over two years into my career as a data engineer.
-These different experiences and environments have allowed me to develop my own unique set of skills, from problem-solving to communication and project management.

-I am, at heart, a problem solver and am passionate about creating efficient and consistent solutions through critical thinking and automation.
-I have had the privilege of working with people from different walks of life and pride myself on creating efficient and practical solutions that best serve my clients' needs.
+I’ve always been drawn to solving complex problems, whether technical or otherwise.
+My journey has taken me from the beaches of the Outer Banks to the mountains of Virginia Tech, where I studied Computer Science, and then through a variety of roles—technical support, SaaS platform administration, and even a seven-year stint as an electrician—before making the leap into Software and Data Engineering.

+At MotiveMetrics, I started as a Junior Software Engineer and, within six months, was promoted to Software Engineer and designated a tech lead.
+I thrive on tackling challenging problems, designing scalable solutions, and ensuring communication remains at the core of every technical and strategic decision.

+I believe that problem-solving isn’t just about the code—it’s about understanding the needs of the people affected.
+My background in diverse industries has sharpened my ability to communicate complex ideas in a way that makes sense to any audience, using analogies, visual aids, and active listening to bridge the gap between technical and non-technical stakeholders.

+Ultimately, I aim to build and contribute to impactful, cloud-oriented software solutions while fostering clear, effective collaboration.
+Whether debugging a system, architecting a solution, or leading a team discussion, I always strive to approach challenges with deep technical insight and a people-first mindset.

-When I'm not busy automating and optimizing workflows, you can find me surfing at my local break, playing board games with friends, or jamming out to the latest metalcore and fusion-jazz releases!
+When I'm not busy automating and optimizing workflows, you can find me surfing at my local break, playing board games with friends, or jamming out to the latest metal and fusion-jazz releases!

 <hr />